Python-PyQt/PyQt6-Docs/descriptions/QtGui/QDesktopServices-setUrlHandler-f-3.rst

 .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-code-src_gui_util_qdesktopservices.py
     :lines: 128-131

-iOS will search for /.well-known/apple-app-site-association on your domain, when the application is installed.
+iOS/macOS will search for /.well-known/apple-app-site-association on your domain, when the application is installed.
 If you want to listen to ``https://your.domain.com/help?topic=ABCDEF`` you need to provide the following content there:

 .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-code-src_gui_util_qdesktopservices.py
     :lines: 135-146

 For more information, see the Apple Developer Documentation for Supporting Associated Domains.

+.. _qdesktopservices-configuring-qdesktopservices-url-handler-on-android:

 Android
 -------